christian-marie/talk-roundtrip/slides.md

 ![A happy ball](tripping.jpg)

-# Example - Round-tripping balls

-## We can have either bouncy or lumpy balls
+# We can have either bouncy or lumpy balls
 ```haskell
 data Ball
     = Lumpy  { _colour     :: Text